-a.
-Contaminated sharps
+1. Contaminated Sharps

-- 1) Contaminated sharps shall be discarded as soon as feasible into containers which are closable, puncture resistant, leak-proof, and labeled or color-coded in accordance with the biohazard label. - 2) Containers shall be located as close as feasible to the immediate area of use, be kept upright, and not overfilled. - 3) When moved from the area of use, containers shall be: - (a) Closed prior to removal to prevent spillage. - (b) Placed in secondary containers (closable, leak proof, labeled/color-coded, closed prior to removal) if leaks are possible. - (c) Reusable disposal containers shall not be opened, cleaned, or emptied by hand or in any manner which could expose the employee to risk of percutaneous injury.
+- Contaminated sharps shall be discarded as soon as feasible into containers which are closable, puncture resistant, leakproof, and labeled or color-coded in accordance with the biohazard label. - b.
+Containers shall be located as close as feasible to the immediate area of use, be kept upright, and not overfilled.

+- c.
+When moved from the area of use, containers shall be: - (1) Closed prior to removal to prevent spillage. - (2) Placed in secondary containers (closable, leak proof, labeled/color-coded, closed prior to removal) if leaks are possible. - (3) Reusable disposal containers shall not be opened, cleaned, or emptied by hand or in any manner which could expose the employee to risk of percutaneous injury.

-b.
-Other Regulated Waste
+2. Other Regulated Waste

-- 1) Regulated waste shall be placed in containers which are closable, constructed to prevent leaks, labeled, and closed prior to removal. - 2) If outside contamination occurs, the container shall be placed in a second container (closable, leak proof, labeled/color-coded, closed prior to removal). - c.
+- a.
+Regulated waste shall be placed in containers which are closable, constructed to prevent leaks, labeled, and closed prior to removal. - If outside contamination occurs, the container shall be placed in a second container (closable, leak proof, labeled/color-coded, closed prior to removal). - 3.
 Disposal of regulated waste shall be in compliance with all applicable regulations.